konny0311/scrapingAndMail/README.md

 # scrapingAndMail
-This is a module scraping stock prices and sending an email via Gmail API.\n Looking to build an Android app to manage my portfolio.
+This is a module scraping stock prices and sending an email via Gmail API.<br>
+Looking to build an Android app to manage my portfolio.

 ## What to do next